LasseRafn/php-initial-avatar-generator/README.md

 *Rounded for appearance; the actual avatar is a filled square*

-## Tests
-The amount of tests are limited to:
-* Testing if initials are generated correctly
-* Testing if image size is set correctly
-* Testing if can limit initials to X length

 ## Requirements
 * PHP 7.0 or 7.1
 * Fileinfo Extension (from intervention/image)